sphinx-contrib/repl/README.rst

 directives to run Python REPL interpreters during Sphinx builds the documentation.
-The content of the directives will be automatically evaluated line-by-line in the interpreter, and ``repl`` blocks will add what would be printed on the interpreter in the output document.
+The content of the directives will be automatically evaluated line-by-line in the interpreter, and ``repl`` blocks will add what would be printed on the interpreter to the output document.

 --------
 Contents